 Data Management

-The data management endpoints provide flexible querying, creation, updating, and deletion of records in your Infomaxim application database.
+The data management endpoints provide flexible querying, creation, updating, and deletion of records.

 POST/getDataRows